wikimedia/operations-debs-varnish4/doc/sphinx/include/varnishlog_options.rst

 -d

-	Start processing log records at the head of the log instead of the tail.
+	Process log records at the head of the log and exit.

 -D